ismip/ismip7-antarctic-ocean-forcing/docs/dev/packages/remap.md

 Purpose: Utilities and workflows to remap source data (e.g., CMIP) to the ISMIP grid with vertical interpolation/normalization and horizontal remapping.
-For CMIP workflows, inputs are expected to be pre-converted ct/sa native-grid files produced by {py:mod}`i7aof.convert.cmip`.
+For CMIP workflows, inputs are expected to be the pre-converted ct/sa files produced by {py:mod}`i7aof.convert.cmip` and written under the workdir.

 ## Public Python API (by module)